timfayz/elementcss/README.md

 7. Run the following:<br/>
 	``sass styles.scss styles.css``

+Using command line and ``sass`` command quite enough, but for successfully using ELEMENT I recommend you to use [Gruntjs](http://gruntjs.com/getting-started).
+Gruntjs allows performing repetitive tasks like watching, compilation, minification and etc. For example, let's imagine that we have styles.scss file we need the behavior:
+* check if any changes

-For successfully using ELEMENT I recommend you to make additional steps:
+to make additional steps:
 * [Install Nodejs](http://nodejs.org/download/) (required for Gruntjs)
 * [Install Gruntjs](http://gruntjs.com/getting-started)
 * [Install Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) (Gruntjs' module)